heyslevin/javagrid/README.md

 This is an exercise for the Odin Project.
-Beginning Dec
+Beginning Dec.
+Ending Jan 05, 2020.